History

 The 2007 vintage also saw the arrival of a new sorting table which has since been used systematically on 100% of the estate's grapes.

-In 2010, Chambert planted plots of Chardonnay and Malbec (not clones but massal selections) in order to pursue ther quest for complex and elegant wines.
+Chambert planted Chardonnay and Malbec (not clones but massal selections) in order to pursue the quest for complex and elegant wines.
 The Malbecs are planted over 3 plots of very different terroirs but representative of the soils at Chambert ; these plots are nurseries for the future of Chambert.

 At the same time, the vinification cellar started to phase out its stainless steel vats in favour of raw concrete vats so to ferment and age the wines in a gentler way.
 All of the vinification and aging vats will be converted to concrete in 2016, where the Chai then had more than 50 vats of all sizes offering all the comfort of precise work for each individual vineyard.

-In 2021, a gastronomic restaurant has been opened in the old barn that was used for storing Chambert wine in the 18th and 19th centuries.
+The Holodeck, our gastronomic restaurant opened in the old barn that was used for storing Chambert wine in the 18th and 19th centuries.
+Also on that year, Merlot was pulled out (no longer coping with the hot summer), making the estate cover 45Ha with Malbec from the 110Ha of land and forest belonging to Chambert

 © Copyright 1690-2024 Chambert - All rights reserved